 I asked whether he was having problems with scope changes.
-He replied that the scope was not agreed upon six months into the project, so his answer should have been a clear yes.
+He replied that the scope had not been agreed upon six months into the project, so his answer should have been a clear yes.
 Nobody knew what the project scope contained.

 At the beginning of any project, the project manager needs to insist that the project scope is agreed upon and baselined.

 The project manager must introduce a process to handle requests for scope changes.
-The process should follow a set criteria to assess the change for impact on the budget and schedule.
-The impact of the change on the project must be presented to the Project Board for approval.
-In some cases, where the change has little impact, the project manager may be empowered to approve it.
+The process should follow set criteria to assess the change for impact on the budget and schedule.
+The project manager must present the effect of the change on the project to the Project Board for approval.
+In some cases, where the change has a lower impact, the board may empower the project manager to approve it.

 9. Doing Everything Yourself (Ignoring the Input of Your Team)

 It is never a good idea for project managers to go on a power trip and discourage ideas and suggestions from their teams.
-Team members are the people most in touch with the challenges, risk and issues likely to impact the project.
+Team members are the most in touch with the challenges, risks, and issues likely to impact the project.

-Ignoring their suggestions and advice may contribute to difficulties on the project or, in the worst cases, contribute to a failure.
+Ignoring their suggestions and advice may contribute to difficulties on the project or contribute to a failure in the worst cases.
 Team planning sessions are a great way to engage your team and give them a stake in a project's success.

 I'm working with a project manager that shoots down people's ideas and suggestions because she thinks she knows the best way to approach every aspect of the project.
 People in her team have learned to keep quiet.

-As a result, the team doesn't have a stake in the success of the project.
-They do what they are told, nothing more.
+The team tend to do what they are told to do.
+As a result, the team doesn't have a stake in the project's success.
 It won't necessarily cause the project to fail, but the project manager has put herself at unnecessary risk.